 - Children Management.
-Aligned with the previous point – have all the child’s information in one place and keep up to date records of important health information such as allergies, immunization, and doctor’s information.
+Aligned with the previous point – have all the child’s information in one place and keep up-to-date records of important health information such as allergies, immunization, and doctor’s information.
 A detailed daily report for each child that can be easily filtered to show the statuses you want to view such as food consumption, nappy changes, moods, and much more.

 - Real-time Reporting.
 Create records of sleep timings, meals, toilet visits, diaper changes, moods, and other daily activities.
-Make instant entries to create comprehensive and centralised records.
+Make instant entries to create comprehensive and centralized records.
 Saves time for teachers – no reams of paperwork.

 - Class Overview.
 Be informed of the attendance, nap times, meal times, birthdays, and more information of all kids in each class.
-Saves time for teachers – once captured it’s done.
+It Saves time for teachers – once captured it’s done.

 - Graphics.
 A detailed graph lets you know how many days the child was sick, on vacation or had a planned holiday.
-This will help you asses if the child’s performance is affected by the number of days missed.
+This will help you assess if the child’s performance is affected by the number of days missed.
 Can be useful for reporting by teachers, without having to draw graphs separately in Excel or similar.

 A better work/life balance is the way of the future, and the way in which most developed countries and businesses are heading as far as managing employees are concerned.